VV Goes: 1960–1999: Bouncing all over the competitions

-21st century: From Derde Klasse to Derde Divisie
+2000–2019: From Derde Klasse to Derde Divisie

 In 2000 Goes relegated to the Derde Klasse.
 In 2009 Goes won a championship and promoted to the Tweede Klasse.

 In 2011 Goes promoted to the Eerste Klasse through playoffs.
 Thomas van den Houten played in Goes 2011–2012, the season after which Goes promoted to the Hoofdklasse for the very first time.
 Van den Houten moved on to play for Hoofdklasse regular HSV Hoek.
 Gérard de Nooijer coached VV Goes 2012–2013, during its first year in the Hoofdklasse.
 Goes almost relegated that season from 12th position.
 De Nooijer was fired by Goes after he had preferred to be at an important game of FC Dordrecht, where he served as assistant coach.
 De Nooijer was replaced by Jan Poortvliet who relegated in 2014 with the team from 11th position.
 After relegating officials of the club and family members had been threatened, including death threats.
 In 2014 Goes chairman, Henk Zwartelé, resigned over the impact of the main sponsor on daily operations.

 Coach Poortvliet suddenly left for a coaching position in China in September 2015.
 In October 2015 John Karelse, who had just separated from NAC Breda, took over as manager.
 On 5 June 2017 Goes promoted for the second time to the Hoofdklasse, beating FC Boshuizen in Leiden, 2–4.
 Remon de Vlieger and Steve Schalkwijk scored two goals each, after Boshuizen had already taken a lead.
 As Goes prepared for its return the Hoofdklasse, it lost at home against Eredivisie-side Sparta Rotterdam, 0–10.
 A year after returning to the Hoofdklasse, in 2019 Goes promoted from runner-up position to the Derde Divisie.

+2020–: Mostly Derde Divisie

-Finishing 4th, it did well in its first season in the Derde.
-In the playoffs it lost twice against FC Lienden (that then still got relegated by ASWH).
+Finishing 4th, Goes did well in its first season in the Derde.
+In the playoffs it lost twice against FC Lienden.
 The second season in the Derde started was a series of defeats but by December 2019 the team started improving.
 In October 2020, the club made Zeeland footballing history in the KNVB Cup fixture against ODIN '59, beating the record for most penalty kicks taken in a competitive game in Zeeland ever, with 34.
 The former record was held by DOSKO and VV Terneuzen, who kicked 30 penalties in 2000 before a winner was found.
 With Aruban international Matthew Lentink in goal, Goes eventually lost to ODIN, and was knocked out of the competition.
+In 2024, Goes won a Vierde Divisie championship and returned to the Derde Divisie.
+In the de Derde Divisie it struggled at the bottom of the competition.